Heads of Laboratories

 Laboratory of Cell Cycle Genetics

-Cell cycle control involves the precisely coordinated production and destruction of numerous proteins that activate cell cycle events in cells from yeast to human beings.
-The regulation of these events has central significance to diseases including cancer, which results when cells divide without restraint, having ignored certain cell division checkpoints.
-The tight regulation of cell cycle control also is critical to the process of cell differentiation.
+Cell cycle control involves the precisely coordinated production and destruction of numerous proteins that activate cyclical events in cells from yeast to human beings.
+The regulation of these events has central significance to the process by which cells acquire an identity, as well as diseases including cancer, which results when cells ignore certain checkpoints for division.
+Dr. Cross uses a variety of approaches to investigate cell cycle control at the molecular level.

 Using budding yeast as a model system, Dr. Cross uses both genetic and biochemical approaches to investigate the molecular basis of cell cycle control.
 He is looking to understand how critical regulatory proteins called cyclins control cell cycle progression, both through their timely degradation and through their ability to be highly selective of the molecules with which they interact.
 Other areas of study in the Cross lab are devoted to the development of mathematical models that represent control of the cell cycle and to the creation of single-cell imaging methods for regulation of gene expression and protein localization through the cell cycle.
 Members of his lab are also investigating the regulation and activity of a specific phosphatase, Cdc14, that counteracts cyclin activity during mitosis.
 The laboratory is interested in systematic approaches to cell cycle control, including mathematical modeling.